CloudCompare/CloudComPy/sphinxDoc/userSave.rst

 Saving a mesh
 -------------

-For all formats, the only parameters are the mesh and the filename.
+For all formats, the only parameters of :py:func:`cloudComPy.SaveMesh` are the mesh and the filename.
 (CloudComPy does not offer yet all the flexibility of CloudCompare).
 The format is defined by the filename extension.
 Return code is 0 in case of success.